 - Pure, strong Chamomile Tea (brewed with 1/2 cup herbs per 2 cups water) and sprayed or poured on hair and left on for several hours.
 Sitting in the sun during this time will enhance the lightening effect.

 - Fresh squeezed lemon juice, sprayed and brushed through hair and left on for several hours (in the sun) will also produce natural highlights.

 - A chamomile tea rinse at the end of each shower (leave in hair!) will produce smooth, silky hair and naturally lighter hair over time.

 For a stronger and faster effect, I’ve used the following recipe.
 It has left my hair very blonde, easy to work with and not yellowy/brassy at all.

 - 1/2 cup fresh lemon juice

 - 1/2 cup strong calendula tea (optional and will produce more golden tones)

-What to do: Mix all ingredients in a spray bottle or other small bottle.
+Mix all ingredients in a spray bottle or other small bottle.
 Shake well before each use.
 Spray or pour into hair and brush through to get even.
 This works best when applied to hair directly before sun exposure and left in for 1-2 hours before being rinsed out.
 Can be used several times a week until desired color is reached.
-I suggest putting this in hair and doing a kettlebell workout in the sun for maximum benefit
+I suggest putting this in your hair and doing a kettlebell workout in the sun for maximum benefit

 You can also use this as a rinse at the end of a shower (and then lightly rinse with water) though it will take longer to have an effect.
 This will not have an overnight dramatic effect, though when I’ve put it in my hair before gardening in the sun for a few hours I definitely noticed a difference.